 have built in a practical, "justice-oriented" focus into their curricula.
 These programs include a "substantive"

 view of democracy along with the traditional "procedural" view.
-Lessons Learned about Civic Participation among Immigrants, Association for the Study and Development of Community, September, 2002, 25 pp. This report summarizes
+Lessons Learned about Civic Participation among Immigrants, Association for the Study and Development of Community, September, 2002, 25 pp. This report

-various dimensions of civic participation and gives concrete examples of how immigrant cultures and social organization can
+The report discusses various dimensions of civic participation and gives concrete examples of how immigrant cultures

-either block or support civic participation.
-Aliza Becker & Heide Spruck Wrigley, Citizenship Education in Illinois: What Works?, Funded under a grant from the Illinois Dept. of Human Services to the Adult Learning Resource Center, August, 2000.
+and social organization can either block or support civic participation.
+Aliza Becker & Heide Spruck Wrigley, Citizenship Education in Illinois: What Works?, Funded under a grant from the Illinois Dept. of Human Services to the Adult Learning Resource Center, August,

-of the size of the investment but also because of the strategic decision to use ethnic CBO's to deliver those services.
+because of the size of the investment but also because of the strategic decision to use ethnic CBO's to deliver those services.

 |